-

 Our bishop reflected on how the Five Marks of Mission, adopted by General Synod in 1996, should inspire us as faith communities that social justice and environmental care are as much as a witness to our faith in Jesus as telling others about him.

-We were also joined by Cllr Gordon Vernon-Jackson who shared briefly on what Portsmouth City Council has been doing to reduce the city’s carbon footprint particularly in transport, waste, greening and energy production.
+We were also joined by Cllr Gerald Vernon-Jackson who shared briefly on what Portsmouth City Council has been doing to reduce the city’s carbon footprint particularly in transport, waste, greening and energy production.
 The council’s Switch On project has been helping city residents gain access to initiatives that will help save money on energy.

 Andy Atkins and Polly Eaton from A Rocha shared about Eco Church and continued on the message of how important it is to understand what climate change actually means, as well as how we can take responsibility for and nurture the land we’ve been given responsibility for.
 Polly led delegates through an exercise where groups came up with big headlines for significant changes had taken place in their parish to help reduce carbon emissions and enable nature to flourish.